madali1018/commons/README.md

-Some common utils and demo summary.
+Some common utils, demo summary and designPattern java demo.